cloudflare/cloudflare-docs/content/email-security/deployment/inline/setup/cisco-area1-mx.md

 Instructions to update your MX records will depend on the DNS provider you are using.
 In your domain DNS zone, you need to replace your current MX records with the Area 1 hosts.
 This will have to be done for every domain where Area 1 will be the primary MX.

-Update your domain MX records using Area 1:
+To update your MX records with Area 1, use the following:

 MX Priority | Host
 --- | ---